Ajay2812/HTML-CSS/README.md

 # HTML-CSS
-I have developed this simple projects using html &amp; css only
+I have developed this basic projects using html &amp; css only